aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 #### Dig into a particular resource

-The following commands can be useful to check the good behavior or debug your application.
+This section will show you how to dig into resources.
+Most of the required day-to-day operations are doable through the three following commands.

-The first step would be to check the configuration of the resource, using `kubectl describe <kind>/<name>`.
+The first command will give you the resource's complete configuration, using `kubectl describe <kind>/<name>`.

 ```shell
 # Let's describe the ingress for the sake of example
 $ kubectl describe ingress/simple-web-ingress